International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 It is very clear that we are still in the early stages of adjusting to the challenges that pandemic poses to our world.
 As we will review in more detail later, the IFF business is strongly positioned to be resilient through economic cycles given our substantial portfolio delivering needed solutions to vital consumers and markets.
 The steps we have taken in recent years including diversifying of our customer base and expansion into more categories have only served to further strengthened our ability to be a vital partner to our customers and affirm our ability to be resilient through the cycles.

-Like many, were seeing uneven impacts on our business due to the pandemic and the resulting economic challenges.
+Like many, we’re seeing uneven impacts on our business due to the pandemic and the resulting economic challenges.
 While some end markets are seeing increases in demand, others are seeing notable declines.
 We are fortunate that only about 15% of our revenue not including Fragrance Ingredients that is subject to the downward pressure right now.

 However, the unpredictable nature of the pandemic and the early stage of the economic impact creates enough uncertainty for us that we have made the decision to withdraw our full year financial guidance.
 Rustom will cover this in more detail later, but while we navigate through this challenge, we are committed to providing as much for what outlook as we can.
 So you understand the trends driving earnings.

-On today’s call, I will provide an executive overview of our operational and financial performance for the first quarter 2020, before offering a more in depth review of IFFs management of the ongoing and evolving COVID-19 situation.
+On today’s call, I will provide an executive overview of our operational and financial performance for the first quarter 2020, before offering a more in depth review of IFF’s management of the ongoing and evolving COVID-19 situation.
 Following this discussion, I will ask Rustom to provide a more detailed financial review of the business, including additional insight into our liquidity and capital structure, which is very strong given the uncertainty of the pandemic going forward.

 As you may also have seen today, we announce important progress related to our pending combination with DuPont Nutrition & Biosciences, including a new guiding purpose and vision for the future combined company as well as our operating model and executive management team post close.
 Following Rustom’s remarks, I will provide an overview of these important integration updates.
-Upon the completion of all prepared commentary, well take any questions that you may have.
+Upon the completion of all prepared commentary, we’ll take any questions that you may have.

 Our strong performance for the first quarter of 2020 affirms the strengths of our organization and the essential position and serving vital end markets through economic cycles.
 We achieved a strong start of the year with mid-single digit sales and double digit adjusted EPS ex-motorization growth.
 Most of which are currency neutral basis.

 Importantly, we continue to achieve financial benefits related to integration of the Frutarom business, both revenue and cost synergies.
-As I mentioned before, we have also made significant progress with integration planning to support or combination where the DuPont N&B business and I must acknowledge our teams that have worked hard to build the foundation for this combination by continuing to contribute to IFFs day to day operations.
+As I mentioned before, we have also made significant progress with integration planning to support or combination where the DuPont N&B business and I must acknowledge our teams that have worked hard to build the foundation for this combination by continuing to contribute to IFF’s day to day operations.
 All the teams have worked tirelessly to deliver for our customers and have gone above and beyond to support our communities around the world during this time.

 Our strong quarter as a testament to their unwavering dedication, the underlying strength of our business and our role as an essential partner in the global food and consumer product supply chains.
 While we have certainly faced many challenges through these unprecedented situation, our operations and global network remains strong and we have taken appropriate steps to ensure our business is well positioned to successfully manage through the pandemic.